-There are different ways to influence our health; eg the path through nutrition (Shokuyodo), or the path through the spirit (Zendo).
+There are different ways to influence our health; for example, the way via nutrition (Shokuyodo), or the way via the mind (Zendo).
 We can largely choose the food ourselves and therefore it is the easiest and easiest way to bring about change.
 On the spiritual level, zazen is the most direct but the hardest way.
 I encourage you to find out more about macrobiotics and Sendo.

 Recommendations for a healthy and harmonious lifestyle

 - Start every day with a positive attitude

 - Accept everything and everyone – even without having to agree to it